 Both a British and Irish citizen, Matthew was born in London and moved to Norwich where he met his fellow Mints (marrying one of them) and helped co-forge a wonderful team who have produced a varied range of films through sheer willpower and dedication – not to mention an exceptional amount of luck.

 He has also penned several pieces for Norfolk newspaper The Evening News and his writing has been featured in SFX and Neo Magazine.
 Every fortnight he puts his extensive cinematic knowledge to use hosting a film quiz for Cinema City – to date he has asked over 10,000 questions.

-On top of that, he is a member of popular podcast The Sequelisers, wherein two teams pitch alternate hypothetical sequels to good films.
-The first three episodes covered Jaws 2, Robocop 2 and Batman Forever.
+On top of that, he is a member of the popular podcast The Sequelisers, wherein two teams pitch alternate hypothetical sequels to good films.
+The first three episodes covered Jaws 2, Robocop 2, and Batman Forever.
 The show shot to quick notoriety as the first episode entered at #34 in the UK iTunes podcast chart.

-A sum of his parts, Matthew is a fan of film, books, comics, video games, anime, board games, rugby, history, mythology, languages, politics and cowboy boots.
+A sum of his parts, Matthew is a fan of film, books, comics, video games, anime, board games, rugby, history, mythology, languages, politics, and cowboy boots.